google/WebFundamentals/src/content/en/showcase/2017/bear71.md

 ### TL;DR {: .hide-from-toc }

-WebVR is an API built into browsers that combines stereo rendering with real-time head tracking, enabling a quick and easy way to enjoy VR content online.
+[WebVR is an API](/web/fundamentals/vr/) built into browsers that combines stereo rendering with real-time head tracking, enabling a quick and easy way to enjoy VR content online.
 With WebVR, content creators can create immersive VR content that lives online and runs on a wide range of VR hardware.

 ## About Bear 71

-*Bear 71* is an interactive documentary produced by the National Film Board of Canada.
+*Bear 71* is an interactive documentary produced by the National Film Board (NFB) of Canada.
 Originally built in Flash, *Bear 71* was released in 2011 to critical acclaim.
 The backbone of the experience is a 23 minute track of audio and video, highlighting the relationship between humans, nature, technology, and one particular brown bear.
 The viewer is a voyeur in a world of information represented as an abstract grid of symbols.
 Surprisingly, this doesn't hamper the emotional story within, and it should be experienced first-hand to be understood.